Peach Girl: Characters

-A young woman who once dated both Okayasu brothers, Morika has a grudge against Ryo and tries to use Kairi against him.
-Morika hires some thugs to beat up Ryo as revenge for using her.
+Morika is young woman who was once dating the Okayasu brothers.
+She has a grudge against Ryo and tries to use Kairi against him.
+Morika hires some thugs to punch Ryo as revenge for using her.

 Media

 Manga

-After the run of the original series, a sequel titled Peach Girl: Sae's Story (裏 ピーチガール, Ura Peach Girl) was published in Japan by Kodansha in Bessatsu Friend from 2004 to 2006 and collected in three tankōbon volumes.
+After the run of the original manga, a sequel titled Peach Girl: Sae's Story (裏 ピーチガール, Ura Peach Girl) was published in Japan by Kodansha in Bessatsu Friend from 2004 to 2006 and collected in three tankōbon volumes.
 It is told from the point of view of Sae, the main antagonist of Peach Girl.
 It is licensed in North America by Tokyopop.